 Located next to the People’s Court of Ha Noi, the 19/12 road is a beautiful book street with book stores from different publishers.

-Visiting this street, you can buy your favorite books, sit on the wooden chair, and read under the shades of trees.
-There’s also a cafe that offers snacks and coffees on the street.
+Visiting this street, you can buy your favorite books, sit on a wooden chair, and read under the shades of trees.
+There’s also a cafe that offers snacks and coffee on the street.